Nikson2003/BASIC-WEB-DEV/README.md

 ## How to Use

 To view the tasks, simply click on the provided links.
-Each link directs you to the GitHub repository containing the project files and documentation.
+Each link directs you to the GitHub repository containing the project files and documentation or to the site where they are hosted.

-## Acknowledgements

-Thank you to CODSOFT for providing the opportunity to work on these tasks and gain valuable experience.
-I appreciate the support and guidance throughout the internship.

 ## Contact